department-of-veterans-affairs/abd-vro/service-data-access/README.md

-# Automated Benefit Delivery (ABD)
+# Automated Benefit Delivery (ABD) Data Access Service

-ABD Claim Handler
+This service
+- Listens RabbitMQ queue where claims are submitted
+- Gets health data from Lighthouse Health API for the patient and diagnostic code specied in claim
+- Returns health to Camel route

 # Technologies